Changemaker.

 Consulting

-With 15 years at the intersection of circularity, sustainability, climate science, behaviour change, PR and storytelling, Tamara designs communications and sustainability strategies to inspire action, drive positive change and help organisations tell their sustainability story.
+With15 years at the intersection of circularity, sustainability, climate science, behaviour change, PR and storytelling, Tamara crafts communications strategies to inspire action, drive change and help organisations tell their story.